DL_POLY 5: Calculation of system properties on the fly for very large systems via massive parallelism: Introduction

-The problems outlined above are general and will either prevent users from running and analysing MD simulations of large systems or make these simulations inefficient.
-In our radiation damage case study, we overcame these problems by implementing a special on-the-fly algorithm in the general-purpose MD package, \dlp{} \cite{dlpoly-ref}.
+Alternatively these problems can be addressed by bypassing trajectory storage entirely.
+In the simplest cases observables can trivially be computed each step, on-the-fly, without (or whilst) saving the trajectory such as the stress tensor.
+A more complex example is our radiation damage case study - we overcame these problems by implementing a special on-the-fly algorithm in the general-purpose MD package, \dlp{} \cite{diver2020evolution, dlpoly-ref}.
 This algorithm specifically finds and analyses displaced and defect atoms in the very large billion-atom system.
 This was a non-trivial task as the algorithm had to be made consistent with the domain-decomposition infrastructure of \dlp{} \cite{todorov2004dl_poly_3, todorov2006dl_poly_3}.
 These simulations have provided a useful case study and a motivation for the development of a more general code, with a view to benefit a wider modelling community and to approach the problems in a general way.

-We recall that some properties such as energy can be sampled and averaged at each time step, and these are calculated by \dlp{} and other popular MD codes as a standard output.
+Recall that some properties such as energy can be sampled and averaged at each time-step, and these are calculated by \dlp{} and other popular MD codes as a standard output.
 However, there are other important properties relying on time correlation functions which need to be calculated over the entire trajectory and which are currently calculated by writing out the trajectory file and analysing it \textit{a posteriori}.
 One common example is the velocity autocorrelation function related to the phonon density of states and power spectrum of the system.
-Other examples include \textbf{k}-space densities and currents.
+Other examples include \textbf{k}-space densities and currents\cite{balucani}.
 For very large system sizes, the problems discussed above make performing these analyses from trajectory files impractical.

-Instead of attempting to run a trajectory and subsequently analysing it, we have enabled the calculation of important physical properties on-the-fly.

-This sort of on-the-fly calculation will be crucial to the execution and analysis of ever-larger MD simulations.
-Particularly as there is a growing need to simulate larger systems, length and energy scales, coupled with the availability of scalable MD codes and massive parallel computing facilities.
+Instead of attempting to save a trajectory and subsequently analysing it, we have enabled the calculation of important physical properties on-the-fly.
+This sort of on-the-fly calculation will be crucial to the execution and analysis of ever-larger MD simulations, particularly as there is a growing need to simulate larger systems, length and energy scales, coupled with the availability of scalable MD codes and massive parallel computing facilities.